 If you want to make some yourself, you need the magic paper.
 It’s sort of like a cross between tracing paper and cellophane (it’s not like the colored tissue paper you wrap presents in).
-You can find little squares of it here and big giant sheets of it here.
+You can find little squares of it here and big giant sheets of it here (as always, amazon links are affiliate links).
 I use the small squares and the stars I make are somewhere between the size of a salad plate and a dinner plate (you use several sheets per star, so they get big).
 If you used the big sheets, you’d end up with something that would fill a door!

 There are some books with instructions here and here.
 And there are some kits that come with instructions and a little bit of paper here and here (though you’re probably going to want more paper than those include if you decide you like it).
 Full disclosure, those aren’t the books I have (mine are old and in German), but they seem to be very much the same as mine.
 And there are a few online guides for some of the simple stars here and here and here (and some fancy ones here if you don’t mind it being in German…you really only need the pictures anyway).